 Brass buttons is the common name given to the plant Leptinella squalida.
 This very low growing, vigorously spreading plant is a good choice for rock gardens, the spaces between flagstones, and lawns where turf won’t grow.
 Keep reading to learn more Leptinella information, including the growing and care of brass button plants.

-Brass buttons gets its name from the small yellow to green flowers it produces in the spring.
+The brass buttons plant gets its name from the small yellow to green flowers it produces in the spring.
 The plant is in the daisy family, and its flowers look very much like the centers of daisy flowers, minus the long white petals.
-These small, hard looking flowers are said to resemble buttons.
+These small, hard-looking flowers are said to resemble buttons.

 If protected by snow or mulch, the leaves will turn brown but stay in place.
 If exposed to the cold winter air, the leaves will die and new ones will grow in the spring.
 This is fine, though the new leaf growth will take a month or two to come back and the plant won’t be as attractive in the spring.